9 Signs You Would Make a Great Virtual Bookkeeper

 You can get all the training and certification in the world, but if you don’t have the drive to do the work and push yourself through the setbacks, you won’t make a good bookkeeper.

-Becoming a bookkeeper is a skill that can be learned like anything else.
+Becoming a virtual bookkeeper is a skill that can be learned like anything else.
 But if you have most of these characteristics, you already have a strong foundation on which to build your success!

 And success is a common theme among virtual bookkeepers!
 We have witnessed success story after success story from men and women from all different backgrounds who have started a virtual bookkeeping business from scratch and succeeded!